Privacy Policy

 Your continued use of our Services following notification of any changes to this Privacy Policy constitutes acceptance of those changes.
 If you do not agree with any aspect of the updated Privacy Policy, you must immediately cease all use of our Services and tell us.

-Information you provide to us directly: Our usual practice is to collect personal information directly from you, when you complete any form, including online forms, sign our Admission Agreement or otherwise register to use any of our Services, or provide any other information in connection with your use of our Services.
+Information you provide to us directly: Our usual practice is to collect personal information directly from you, when you complete any form, including online forms, sign our Admission Agreement or otherwise register to use any of our Services, or provide any other information in connection with your use of our Services or your ongoing or potential employment.
 A few examples include:

 • Personal details such as: your given name(s), to display on our Resident Directory Board and your bedroom door; photographs of you, to include with information about our events and celebrations that you attend, or for the purposes of identifying you, or for recording aspects of your health or treatment (in which case we will always maintain your photographs recording your health or treatment in accordance with applicable privacy laws, including the Health Information Privacy Code 2020).